-However, in 1999, he was arrested in Canada (how embarrassing) for attempting to pass a bad check and was again arrested under the 'third strike' law and was sentenced to 25 years to life.
-Because when you're trying to stay "off the grid" the best currency to use is the one with your name, number and address on it.
+However, in 1999, he was arrested in Canada (how embarrassing) for attempting to pass a bad check and was again arrested under the 'third strike' law, being sentenced to 25 years to life.
+Because when you're trying to stay "off the grid" the best currency to use is the one with your name, number, and address on it.

 While in prison, De Jesús became a star baseball player for the Puerto Rico penal system and a born-again Christian, probably because it just kinda made sense given his name.
 He later later became a preacher.

 While in prison, De Jesús contracted HIV and was sequentiality pardoned by the then governor and was released from prison one month before dying at his home from AIDS...and it allll started with a traffic dispute.

 De Jesus died at 37.
 Click here for the full story on him and why you should never eff with a guy bigger than you in traffic.

 Leslie HyltonLeslie Hylton was a West-Indian and Jamaican cricket player and known for the Test matches he played in the 1930's.